yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 ## Check the factor levels
 sapply(d[, .(S,R)], levels)
 ##     S    R
 ## [1,] "ww" "W"
 ## [2,] "nn" "N"
 ## [3,] "pn" "P"
 ```

-To inspect the data distributions, we designated three response proportions, instead
+To inspect the response time distributions, we designated the response proportions for each
-of correct vs. error.
+of the response types.

 ```
 ww1 <- d[S == "ww" & R == "W" & RT <= 10, "RT"]